MATH3041 is a Mathematics Level III course. See the course overview below.

 If you are currently enrolled in MATH3041, you can log into UNSW Moodle for this course.

-Motivated by real world problems, the course will survey mathematical techniques for predicting future events (Dynamical Systems) and making the best possible decisions (Optimisation).
-The course will provide introductions to state-of-the-art mathematical resources for mathematical modelling, algebraic manipulation, optimisation, numerical simulation, and presentation.
+Motivated by real world problems, the course will survey mathematical techniques for constructing quantitative mathematical models to describe different systems and predict future events.
+The course will provide introductions to state-of-the-art mathematical resources for mathematical modelling, optimisation, numerical simulation, and presentation.
 Case studies will form a large part of the course.
 Part of the course assessment will involve working in teams to tackle unfamiliar problems; teams will plan their project work and report their findings both in report form and orally.
 In addition to learning the mathematics behind the modelling tools, the course aims to equip students with the modelling skills and presentation skills for dealing with real world problems.